 The beginning of our horror story is that the employee at Rural King sold us 5 rabbits – we were looking for 4 females and 1 male.
 M

 There are three options when raising meat rabbits.
 You can colony raise, cage raise, or hutch raise.
 I want to go over the two methods, mainly, that we used.
 These two methods are colony and, what I call, hutch and run.

-Colony raising is when your rabbits are in the same lot and they mix and mingle whenever they want to and I mean WHENEVER they want to.
+Raising meat rabbits in a colony is when your rabbits are in the same lot and they mix and mingle whenever they want to.
 We thought this was the most humane way of raising rabbits because it’s the closest way to how a wild rabbit would live.